yonwu/hobby_full_stack/README.md

 - Front-End Vue
 - Back-End SpringCloud

-This is a hobby project aiming at practise web development.
+This is a hobby project about web development.
 This project will in the end be a AI/ML driven on-line education website.